 Nearby are familiar chain restaurants and a movie theater.
 For those looking for outdoor recreation, New Tampa is full of nature trails and golf courses.
 Its location puts it fairly close to Busch Gardens, Adventure Island, the University of South Florida, and major highways.

-Many large corporations and businesses have re-located their headquarters in New Tampa,
+Many large corporations and businesses have re-located their headquarters in New Tampa, If you are looking to live in one of the fastest growing communities in Tampa, be sure to consider living in Wesley Chapel.

 Popular communities: Northdale, Seminole Heights, Tampa Heights, USF Area, Airport Area